Zain-Lam/Obsidian/Note making progress.md

 Finished chap 4

 ## Modelling 2:
-need to do line curve example 3
+need to do finish greens

 ## Alg 2:
 lemma 5.32